On the lattices of exact and weakly exact structures: Lattice structures

 We recall the following well known notions: \begin{definition} A poset $P$ is called a {\em join-semilattice} if for every pair $(p,q)$ of elements of $P$ there exists a supremum $p \vee q$ (also called join).
 It is called a {\em meet-semilattice} if for every pair $(p,q)$ of elements of $P$ there exists an infimum $p \wedge q$ (also called meet).
 Finally, $P$ is \emph{lattice} if it is both a join-semilattice and a meet-semilattice.
 Equivalently, a lattice is a set $P$ equipped with two binary operations $\vee$ and $\wedge:$ $P\times P \rightarrow P$ satisfying the following axioms: \begin{enumerate} \item $\vee$ is associative and commutative, \item $\wedge$ is associative and commutative,

 \item $\wedge$ and $\vee$ satisfy the following property:

-\end{enumerate} A lattice is called {\em complete} if all its subsets have both a join and a meet, similar for semilattices.
-A {\em bounded} lattice is a lattice that has a greatest element (also called maximum) and a least element (also called minimum). \end{definition} \begin{remark} As a consequence of the axioms above we have the following property for lattices:
+\end{enumerate} A lattice is called {\em complete} if each its subset has both a join and a meet, similarly for semilattices.
+A {\em bounded} lattice is a lattice that has a greatest element (also called maximum) and a least element (also called minimum). \end{definition}